How to get credit for the first time

 A good credit score will be based partly on your credit history, which is a record of how much you’ve borrowed, how well you have managed repayments, and whether you have been in debt.

 It's important to build a good credit score before searching for the best deals on the market.
 Read our article listing the steps to improve your credit score here.

 Ways to build a good credit history

-There are some simple steps you can take to start building a credit history.
+There are some simple steps you can take to start building a credit history, including the following tactics.

 To build a credit history, you first need the facility to manage, spend and make repayments.
-Running a bank account responsibly is an important part of building a good credit history as it shows your ability to manage financials and make on-time repayments.
+Running a current account responsibly is an important part of building a good credit history as it shows your ability to manage your finances and make repayments on-time.

 On the other hand missing a payment will count against you, and if the matter escalates to the lender having to go to court to recover any money, then a county court judgment (or decree in Scotland) could be issued against you, which will severely affect your ability to get credit and it will remain on your file for six years.

 Lenders use the electoral register to ensure you live at the address you give during your application, as it has to be correct when you register to vote.

 If you have not got around to adding yourself to the electoral register, it's wise to do so.